• Skip to primary navigation

 • a clear mug rimmed with chocolate and sprinkles filled with boozy christmas coffee. the coffee is topped with whipped cream and sprinkles. coffee beans, sprinkles, chocolate pieces, and candy canes surround the mug.

-Boozy Christmas Coffee
+Christmas Boozy Coffee

 • an iced sugar cookie latte with a red and white striped straw, and topped with red white and green sprinkles.
 The glass is surrounded by holiday felt-ball garland, containers of sprinkles, a jar of sugar cookie simple syrup with a bow, a white linen, and greenery.

-Sugar Cookie Latte (Hot or Iced)
+Starbucks Sugar Cookie Latte Recipe (Copycat)

 Did you make this recipe?
-Tag @ourlovelanguageisfood on Instagram & Facebook.
-Leave a ⭐⭐⭐⭐⭐ rating & comment below too!
+Leave a ⭐⭐⭐⭐⭐ rating & comment below!
+You can also tag @ourlovelanguageisfood on Instagram & Facebook.
 Be sure to subscribe to our weekly newsletter to get free recipes sent directly to your inbox!

 a peppermint white chocolate mocha in a red mug that is topped with whipped cream and crushed candy cane pieces.
 The mug sits on a white coaster in front of white holiday houses and a red and white linen.
 White chocolate pieces, coffee beans, and candy canes are scattered around the scene.